-- research carried out under their auspices, or for which they are responsible, fulfils all requirements of health and safety legislation and good practice.
+- 3.8.1 ORCANISATIONS AND RESEARCHERS should ensure that all research carried out under their auspices, or for which they are responsible, fulfils all requirements of health and safety legislation and good practice.
 Certain types of research, for example social research in a conflict zone, can present issues of health and safety.
 They should ensure that all research which involves potentially hazardous or harmful material, or which might cause harm to the environment, complies with all legal requirements and other applicable guidelines for acquisition, use, storage, and disposal. - 3.8.2 ORGANISATIONS should set up systems to ensure that such research is reviewed in accordance with the organisation's policy on health and safety. - 3.8.3 RESEARCHERS should submit such research for all forms of appropriate review and abide by the outcome of that review.